 - Whether you have chosen to opt out of the open version of the register.

 3. Where does the service get my information from?

 In the vast majority of cases, the information comes directly from you.
-Sometimes other people may submit information on behalf of someone else, for example, through information supplied in the ‘Household Enquiry Form’ which is used in the process of maintaining the Electoral Register.
+Sometimes other people may submit information on behalf of someone else, for example, through information supplied during the annual canvass which is used in the process of maintaining the Electoral Register.

 In addition, outside agencies such as other local authorities may provide us with personal information.This may happen when you move into the area from another local authority area.
 If you are a student at the University of South Wales they may share you data with us, again as part of our responsibilities for maintaining the Electoral Register.

 4. What we will do with your personal information?